Short Term Innovative Pedagogy CFP

 The relatively small course enrollments in the (re)Design courses are offset by the other wildly successful initiative which was the Practitioner Taught Courses that will be launched again this year under the direction of Purposeful Work support staff in collaboration with our office.

 So please consider this opportunity seriously.
-I would be happy to work with you on proposals that we would like to have in hand by November 17, 2018.
+I would be happy to work with you on proposals that we would like to have in hand by November 15, 2019.
 I’d be happy to consult with about your proposal and share successful proposals from prior years to get you started.
+Faculty who need to have a decision before grids are due should submit their proposals by October 21, 2019.

 Glowing reports of this endeavor abound, and I would be happy to put you in touch with the pioneers from last Short Term if you were unable to make the event that showcased their work.
 An inspiring story from the Bates website can be found here.